-Suppose you are trying to access a site via the Chrome browser but the latter isn’t able to establish a successful connection or is simply refusing to do so in the first place.
-If that’s ever happened with you, then it could be due to that site being blocked.
+Suppose you are trying to access a site via the Chrome browser, but the latter can’t establish a successful connection or is simply refusing to do so in the first place.
+If that’s ever happened to you, it could be due to that site being blocked.

 Now there could be many different ways of putting this forward.
-It could be blocked by your ISP, or it might be falling under the restrictive IP addresses and hence the local authorities might prevent you from accessing that site.
+Your ISP could block it or fall under restrictive IP addresses; hence, the local authorities might prevent you from accessing that site.

-In some instances, the system administrator in the workplace or schools and colleges might also block this site via a modification to the Host file.
-Likewise, Chrome might itself categorize a site as being unsafe and hence wouldn’t allow you to access it.
-Sometimes, Windows Firewall might also act along similar lines.
+In some instances, the system administrator in the workplace, schools, and colleges might also block this site via a modification to the Host file.
+Likewise, Chrome might categorize a site as unsafe and wouldn’t allow you to access it.
+Sometimes, Windows Firewalls might also act along similar lines.

-There could be a few other reasons as well, but the aforementioned are the most common ones.
-With that said, do exist some handy workarounds to bypass these restrictions or rather unblock these websites on your Chrome browser.
+There could be a few other reasons, but those mentioned above are the most common.
+With that said, some handy workarounds exist to bypass these restrictions or unblock these websites on your Chrome browser.

 Let’s check out each one of them —